vikamuhan-reddy/Legal_Demystifier/README.md

 1. On your project dashboard, click the Web icon (`</>`) to add a Firebase app to your project.
 2. Give your app a nickname (e.g., "Legal Demystifier App").
 3. Click **"Register app"**.
-4. You will see your Firebase configuration details.
+4. You will see your Firebase configuration details under **"SDK setup and configuration"**.
 You will need these for the next step.

 ### Step 3: Configure the Frontend

-1. In the project's code, navigate to the `frontend/` directory.
+1. In your project's code, open the file `frontend/firebase.ts`.
-2. Rename the file `firebaseConfig.example.ts` to `firebaseConfig.ts`.
-3. Open the new `firebaseConfig.ts` file.
+2. You will see a placeholder `firebaseConfig` object.
-4. Copy the Firebase configuration object from the Firebase console (from Step 2) and paste it into this file, replacing the placeholder values.
+3. Copy the Firebase configuration object from the Firebase console (from Step 2) and use it to replace the placeholder values in this file.

     ```typescript
+    // frontend/firebase.ts

-    // frontend/firebaseConfig.ts
+    // ... (imports) ...

-    // Paste your Firebase config object here
+    // Paste your Firebase config object here, replacing the placeholder values.
-    export const firebaseConfig = {
+    const firebaseConfig = {
       apiKey: "AIza....",
       authDomain: "your-project-id.firebaseapp.com",
       projectId: "your-project-id",